NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`start-time` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The starting time for the source.
-Default is `(-infinity)`: turn on at $t=-\infty$).
+Default is `(-infinity)`: turn on at $t=-\infty$.
 Note, however, that the simulation normally starts at $t=0$ with zero fields as the initial condition, so there is implicitly a sharp turn-on at $t=0$ whether you specify it or not.

 **`end-time` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;